Shakti Women's Empowerment Yoga Teacher Training In Uganda, Africa!

 By SF Yoga

-We met up with Leyla Ahmet, founder of Yoga Uganda to find out about this incredible and unique yoga teacher training happening this fall.
+We met up with Leyla Ahmet, founder of Yoga Uganda to find out about this incredible and unique yoga teacher training.
 We also had the opportunity to speak with Deidre Norman, who will be teaching a portion of the training.

 Why is seva important to you?